Shun0212/OwlSpotLight/README.md

 ### Limitations
 - Python only (multi-language support planned)
-- Only functions & class methods are indexed (variables/constants are not)
+- Only functions, classes, and class methods are indexed (variables/constants are not)
 - CUDA environments untested (support planned)

 ---